Home for Global Students

 • Location: St Anne’s is located about a 15-minute walk north of Oxford city centre, close to major STEM departments and the Schwarzman Centre for the Humanities.

-• Suit for: It is an ideal choice for independent, forward-thinking students seeking private en-suite accommodation, accessible facilities, and close proximity to academic departments.
+• Ideal For: It is ideal for independent, forward-thinking students seeking private en-suites, accessible facilities, and easy department access.

 What are Top Private Student Accommodation near University of Oxford?